privacyguides/privacyguides.org/.github/ISSUE_TEMPLATE/1_Software_Suggestion.md

 ---
-name: "🆕 Software Suggestion"
+name: "🆕 Software or Provider Suggestion"
-about: Suggest new software that enhances privacy.
-title: "🆕 Software Suggestion | "
-labels: 🆕 software suggestion
+about: "Suggest something new for us to look at!"
 ---

 ## Basic Information